zessta/GenQ/JS_correct_incorrect.md

 ## Question 58: **Currying Function**
-Question: Write a function curry that takes a function fn and returns a curried version of the function.
+Description: Write a function curry that takes a function fn and returns a curried version of the function.

 **Links:**